 Only three regular polygons (square, triangle, hexagon) can tile a planar surface without gaps.
-This 440 can be done by using only one type of these polygons or a combination of several of them.
-One of 450 the polygons, the regular hexagon, was chosen as the starting point for the NEDA geometry since 451 it has the largest number of edges.
-Thus, the NEDA detector unit will have the shape of a uniform 452 hexagonal prism, see Fig. 15.
-The optimum depth of the detector units, evaluated using GEANT4453 simulations, is 20 cm as discussed in Ref.
-[10].
-The side length of the hexagon is 81 mm, selected in 454 order to be suitable for the largest commonly available photomultiplier tubes with 5 inch diameter.
-455 The volume of the detector unit is about 3 litres.
-An aluminum canning with a thickness of 3 mm 456 thickness is used in order to provide a large enough mechanical stability to the detector.
-457
+This 451 can be done by using only one type of these polygons or a combination of several of them.
+One of 452 the polygons, the regular hexagon, was chosen as the starting point for the NEDA geometry since its 453 area covers the largest fraction of the area of the photocathode of a photomultiplier with a circular 454 cross section.
+Thus, the NEDA detector unit will have the shape of a uniform hexagonal prism, 455 see Fig. 15.
+The optimum depth of the detector units, evaluated using GEANT4 simulations, is 456 20 cm as discussed in Ref.
+[10], see Sec.
+4.1.
+The side length of the hexagon is 81 mm, selected in 457 order to be suitable for the largest commonly available photomultiplier tubes with 5 inch diameter.
+458 The volume of the detector unit is about 3 litres.
+An aluminum canning with a thickness of 3 mm 459 thickness is used in order to provide a large enough mechanical stability to the detector.
+460